-Oklahoma County shall utilize the terms and definitions related to FMLA established by 29 U.S.C. § 2611.
+Oklahoma County shall utilize the terms and definitions As used in this Policy and under the federal related to FMLA regulations established by 29 U.S.C. § 2611. the following terms are defined as follows:

-[29 U.S.C. § 2601 et seq.](#)
+29 U.S.C. § 2601 et seq.